rburing/godot-docs/classes/class_filedialog.rst

 If ``true``, :ref:`access<class_FileDialog_property_access>` is set to :ref:`ACCESS_FILESYSTEM<class_FileDialog_constant_ACCESS_FILESYSTEM>`, and it is supported by the current :ref:`DisplayServer<class_DisplayServer>`, OS native dialog will be used instead of custom one.

-\ **Note:** On macOS, sandboxed apps always use native dialogs to access host filesystem.
+\ **Note:** On Linux and macOS, sandboxed apps always use native dialogs to access the host file system.

+\ **Note:** On macOS, sandboxed apps will save security-scoped bookmarks to retain access to the opened folders across multiple sessions.
+Use :ref:`OS.get_granted_permissions<class_OS_method_get_granted_permissions>` to get a list of saved bookmarks.

+\ **Note:** Native dialogs are isolated from the base process, file dialog properties can't be modified once the dialog is shown.

 .. rst-class:: classref-section-separator